sfackler/rust-postgres/README.md

 More conversions can be defined by implementing the `ToSql` and `FromSql` traits.

-Support for Postgres arrays is located in the [postgres-array](https://github.com/sfackler/rust-postgres-array) crate.
+Support for array types is located in the [postgres-array](https://github.com/sfackler/rust-postgres-array) crate.

-Support for Postgres ranges is located in the [postgres-range](https://github.com/sfackler/rust-postgres-range) crate.
+Support for range types is located in the [postgres-range](https://github.com/sfackler/rust-postgres-range) crate.

-Support for Postgres large objects is located in the [postgres-large-object](https://github.com/sfackler/rust-postgres-large-object) crate.
+Support for the large object API is located in the [postgres-large-object](https://github.com/sfackler/rust-postgres-large-object) crate.

 ## Optional features